jingxianthong/3.morse-code-translator-pico-main/README.md

 ## third is Pi pico morseCode
-SOS blink in Pi pico, when connected to power.
+hardcoded"SOS".py is  hardcoded SOS blink in Pi pico, when connected to power.